-This piece was inspired by Charles Babbage’s Difference Engine No2 and was commissioned by the Science Museum.
+This piece was inspired by Charles Babbage’s Difference Engine No2 and was commissioned by the NMC.
 The graphic score hand-drawn and partially coloured by Barry Guy is a work of art in itself.
 It calls on spontaneity and improvisation from the orchestra.

 Magnus Lindberg: Engine (1996)

 The title of this piece is inspired by the computing language associated with using the Patchwork1 programme.
 "Engine" is a sort of generator of musical material, which operates according to the rules pre-established by the composer.
 The texture is composed by the machine, on which the composer imposes dozens of constraints2.

 Funded through the PRS Foundation’s The Open Fund.